High U.S. job openings point to pick-up in wage growth

 Job openings are high relative to the unemployment rate, which is currently at a 7-1/2 year low of 5 percent.

-The so-called JOLTS report is among the data watched by Fed officials to get a pulse on both the labour market and inflation.
+The so-called JOLTS report is among the data watched by Fed officials to get a pulse on both the labor market and inflation.

 The Fed last month raised its benchmark overnight interest rate by 25 basis points to between 0.25 and 0.50 percent, in a vote of confidence in the economy.
 Further hikes will likely depend on the inflation outlook and financial market conditions, economists say.